The Star Workplace featured an update on the 'Suing for Service' campaign on 12 December 2012. Many thanks to them.

 Siemens Update 1

-On the same date that I posted the detailed Siemens story here, 16 October 2012, I posted news of it on the Siemens Facebook page, where I had previously posted my comments.
+same date that I posted the detailed Siemens story here, 16 October 2012, I

-Fridolin Weindl, Head of External Communications at Bosch and Siemens Home Appliances Group Head Office in Munich.
+I also emailed notification to a Mr Fridolin Weindl, Head of External Communications at Bosch and Siemens Home Appliances Group Head Office in Munich.
 I received a ‘read receipt’ notification on 22 October but nothing since.

 I visited my local Dion Wired store, where I bought my replacement Smeg fridge, to keep them posted on the situation.
 The store manager there told me that they have discontinued stocking Siemens products owing to sustained poor after-sales service.